Men’s and women’s berets are available in a variety of styles. A beret is a soft hat worn tilted on the head and shaped like a bowl.

 The chunky knit beret is a wool knit beret with a slouchy fit that falls halfway down the wearer’s head.

-As it’s known, the Rasta beret features a black base with yellow, green, and red stripes.
+The Rasta beret, as it’s known, has a black base with yellow, green, and red stripes.

-Solid colors with knitted motifs that produce thick lines or upraised balls are also available in the chunky knit beret.
+The chunky knit beret is also available in solid colors with knitted motifs that produce thick lines or upraised balls.

 From the 1920s until the 1950s, children wore light-colored berets with formal clothes, usually made of felt or thick cotton twill.

-Young girls’ berets were generally composed of thick cotton twill, felt, or velvet.
+Young girls’ berets generally comprise thick cotton twill, felt, or velvet.
 Young males wore light-colored or white berets, while the girls wore berets that complimented their dresses.

 6. Military Style or Classic